3MPER0RR/HashAudit/README.md

 # HashAudit

 CLI tool written in Ruby for dictionary-based hash analysis and password strength assessment.
-It supports multiple hashing algorithms and provides runtime statistics and entropy calculation for the cracked passwords.
+It supports multiple hashing algorithms and provides runtime statistics and entropy calculation for the find passwords.

 ---